downYoutube2548/MythicCore/README.md

 # Mythic Core

-A Minecraft Plugin that modifies Minecraft combat mechanics by handle all types of damage and adding elemental systems and elemental reaction systems into the game's combat system.
+A Minecraft Plugin that modifies Minecraft combat mechanics by handling all types of damage and adding elemental systems and elemental reaction systems into the game's combat system.

 ## Commands